What to Do in Cheviot: A Classic Kiwi Rural Town

 Blast along the shallow turquoise waters of the Hurunui River with Energy Jet.
 It’s a scenic ride over braided channels, canyons and boulder fields passing under three bridges.
 Your guide will stop several times to tell you more about the fascinating history of this area, as well as throw in a few 360-degree spins for good measure!

-Location: Hurunui River Bridge, 18km south of Cheviot
+Location: Hurunui River Bridge, 18km (11 miles) south of Cheviot